Mohamedaliabdikarim/RBS/README.md

 With each improvement, I kept the goal of providing top-notch service at the forefront.
 My restaurant's website became more than just a tool; it became a reflection of our commitment to delivering a memorable dining experience, whether online or in-person.

 The wireframes encompass desktop, tablet, and mobile views with responsiveness in mind.
 Most basic pages maintain consistency across all devices (such as sign-in, sign-up, logout, forms, etc.).
 However, for those with varying layouts on smaller screens, I developed sample wireframes.
-The primary distinction on smaller screens is a condensed NavBar, accessed through a hamburger icon, and a footer where items stack vertically.
-Additionally, the display of tennis buddies and other pertinent features adjusts based on screen size.
+The primary distinction on smaller screens is a condensed NavBar, accessed through a hamburger icon, and a footer where items stack vertically. .

 [Figma](https://www.figma.com) proved invaluable for crafting these wireframes.